dtmehr/startup/README.md

 ## HTML deliverable

 - **HTML pages** - Three HTML pages to login, select bracelet(s), then view cart
 - **Links** - The login page automatically links to the selection page.
 The selection page has a few options of bracelets to select, then go to the cart page.
-- **Text** - Each of the voting choices is represented by a textual description.
+- **Text** - Selection buttons for the bracelets are labeled
 - **Images** - One picture for each bracelet, as well as a picture on the cart and login screen.
+Pics will be loaded later, right now there are placeholders for them
 - **Login** - Input box and submit button for login.
 - **Database** - Bracelet data and sales will be stored and accessible from the database.
+Placeholders for now.
 - **WebSocket** - The count of puchases for each bracelet results represent the tally of realtime purchases.

 ## CSS deliverable